 The power line system is an important part of any conversation today about increased use of electricity, conservation or renewable energy.
 To meet the future needs of our member-owner cooperatives and the region, the power line system must remain strong enough to deliver electricity reliably.
 Sometimes that means building new transmission lines.
 Our future transmission needs are being driven in part by:

 The Minnesota Renewable Energy Integration and Transmission Study (MRITS) is an engineering study of increasing the Minnesota Renewable Energy Standard to 40 percent by 2030 and to higher proportions thereafter, while maintaining system reliability.
-The report, which was filed November 5, 2014, is linked here.
+The report was filed November 5, 2014.
 This cutting-edge study was mandated by the Minnesota Legislature.
-The legislation required that all Minnesota utilities and transmission owners participate in the study, in coordination with the Midcontinent Independent System Operator (MISO).
+The legislation required that all Minnesota utilities and transmission owners participate in the study, in coordination with MISO.
 Great River Energy provided coordination and technical leadership for the study on behalf of Minnesota transmission owners.

 Great River Energy participates in a planning process the state of Minnesota requires to help ensure the integrity of the state’s electric transmission system.
 All of Minnesota’s transmission-owning utilities must participate in this process, which is referred to as the biennial planning process.
 Together, Minnesota’s utilities study the state’s transmission needs and file a long-term plan with the Minnesota Public Utilities Commission.
 The plan is filed every other year, on odd-numbered years, and is called Minnesota Transmission Projects Report.